jimasp/behave-vsc/CONTRIBUTING.md

 ## General notes and Q&A
 1. If you want to log something for users, use `config.logger`, e.g. `config.logger.logInfo(...)`
 2. If you want to log something for extension developers (contributors) only, use `console`, e.g. `console.log(...)`
+3. If you want to log something for the test run output, use `run.appendOutput(...)`

 ---
 ## Before requesting a PR merge